Community Engagement Liaison/Advocate

 Kristine started her work with Sanford Autism Advocacy as an

-Her role as the Community Engagement Liaison partners advocacy with community outreach.
-Through conferences, workshops, and events Kristine offers support through collaboration for neurodiverse families.
+Her current role as the Community Engagement Liaison partners advocacy with community outreach.
+Through conferences, parent coaching, and community events Kristine offers support for the neurodiverse population.
 Whether it be in advocacy, volunteer work, or education, she truly believes that collaboration is the key to meaningful and impactful experiences.

 Anissa Bailey, IEP Advocate